-For installations using ionising radiation sources for medical, industrial and research purposes, the Italian authorisation system is based on a two tiered structure: authorisation of the most important installations is the competence of the Ministry of Economic Development; the Ministry issues authorisations acting in accordance with other relevant Ministries; the advice of ISPRA is sought under law in order to determine technical specifications applicable to the installation.
+For installations using ionising radiation sources for medical, industrial and research purposes, the Italian authorisation system is based on a two tiered structure:

-For smaller industrial and research installations the Prefect of the province has administrative competence to issue authorisations after seeking the advice of regional technical bodies and of the Fire Corps; the authorisation required for small medical installations is issued by the authorities identified by regional legislation.
+- Authorisation of the most important installations is the competence of the Ministry of Economic Development; the Ministry issues authorisations acting in accordance with other relevant Ministries; the advice of ISIN is sought under law in order to determine technical specifications applicable to the installation. - For smaller industrial and research installations the Prefect of the province, in which the installation is located, has administrative competence to issue authorisations after seeking the advice of regional technical bodies and of the Fire Corps; the authorisation required for small medical installations is issued by the authorities identified by regional legislation.